 The school made measurable progress in increasing College and Career Indicator (CCI) performance.
-Rates rose from 56.9% to 59.6% as a result of expanded course offerings, synchronous instruction, and improved counseling supports.
+Rates rose to 76.9% as a result of expanded course offerings, synchronous instruction, and improved counseling supports.
 Yet, despite these gains, CTE pathway completion remains low, and A-G completion growth has been incremental.
 The slower pace of growth is largely attributed to student preference for non-A-G options and delayed implementation of internal capstone courses in CTE programs?.

-Career Technical Education (CTE) Pathway Completion - Emerging Effectiveness with Accessibility Gains The CTF pathway completion metric is designed to reflect not only student vocational success but also engage
+Career Technical Education (CTE) Pathway Completion - Emerging Effectiveness with Accessibility Gains

 The CTE pathway completion metric is designed to reflect not only student vocational success but also engagement with career-readiness programming.
-Historically, Sage Oak's CTE pathway completion numbers have appeared low (e.g., SOCS: 2 completers in 2023-24).
+Historically, Sage Oak's CTE pathway completion numbers have appeared low.
 However, this does not fully represent the program's progress or student participation.
 While traditional completion rates remain modest due to technical and structural factors, student engagement is growing, and expanded access strategies-like internal capstones and internships-are expected to significantly increase future completions and readiness.